A Brief Look At Every Ferrari “P” Car, From 250 to 499

 A 330 P at the Le Mans Classic.

-The 330 P was basically identical to the 275 P, except for the larger 4.0 liter V12.
-The more powerful 330 was intended for longer tracks like Le Mans, although the 275 P took some of the major wins, such as Le Mans and Sebring due to the 330’s either having reliability issues or being unlucky.
-After the WSC season was over, many of these were converted to the “lightweight roadster” spec like the 275 P’s.
-Although Ferrari had steamrolled their, they had no serious factory opposition and would soon have to compete against the ever-improving GT40, so they began work on another new car for 1965.
+The 330 P was basically identical to the 275 P, except for the larger 4.0-liter V12.
+The more powerful 330 was intended for longer tracks like Le Mans, although the 275 P took some of the significant wins, such as Le Mans and Sebring, due to the 330’s either having reliability issues or being unlucky.
+After the WSC season was over, many of these were converted to the “lightweight roadster” specification.
+Although Ferrari had steamrolled their rivals, it had no serious factory opposition.
+They would soon have to compete against the ever-improving GT40, so they began work on another new car for 1965.

 Specs: 4.0 Liter Colombo V12, 370 horsepower, 195 MPH top speed, 1,730 pounds dry weight